antoBit/antodev/src/blog/2023-01-26-🌍-expose-yourself-…-your-work.md

 ## An alternative to ngrok

-If you find ngrok too complex to use and want an easy and quick to use alternative for Node, check out  [localtunnel](https://theboroer.github.io/localtunnel-www/) :
+If you find ngrok too complex to use and want an easy and quick-to-use alternative for Node, check out  [localtunnel](https://theboroer.github.io/localtunnel-www/):

 ```bash
 npm install -g localtunnel //use -g if you want to install it globally on your machine